APWUC Calls For Enhanced Financial Support To Empower Women’s Education - UrduPoint

 Maarya Rehman, Deputy Country Director of the British Council, reiterated the organization’s continued support for the Consortium.
 Nishat Riaz Khan, CEO of Malala Fund, appreciated the roundtable initiative and underlined the need for reshaping policies and partnerships to further enhance gender equity in education.

-The gathering extended special gratitude to Dr. Bushra Mirza (N.I), Vice Chancellor of FJWU, for hosting the crucial discussion, reinforcing the Consortium’s commitment to fostering women’s education through collaborative efforts.
+The gathering extended special gratitude to Dr. Bushra Mirza (T.I & POP), Vice Chancellor of FJWU, for hosting the crucial discussion, reinforcing the Consortium’s commitment to fostering women’s education through collaborative efforts.

 Sarah Parvez, Head of Education, British Council, Prof. Dr. Gulshan Ali Memon VC, Peoples University of Medical & Health Sciences for Women Nawabshah, Prof. Dr. Shazia Bashir VC, Govt.
 College for Women University, Sialkot, Prof. Dr. Uzma Qureshi VC, Lahore College for Women University, Prof. Dr. Zaib-un-Nisa Hussain VC, University of Home Economics, Lahore, Prof. Dr. Kalsoom Pracha Pro- VC, The Women University, MultaN, Dr. Safia Ahmad VC, Shaheed Benazir Bhutto Women University, Peshawar also VC on additional charge of Women University Mardan, and Prof. Dr. Abdul Hamid VC, Women University of AJK, Bagh attended the round table, while those who joined the discussion through video link included Prof. Dr. Tehmina Mangan VC, Begum Nusrat Bhutto Women University, Sukkur, Dr. Dilshad Zafar